 Our contribution to society

-Supporting the communities we serve and the areas we operate in has long been a feature of our business, and as a Group we have pledged over $7 million to support the global response to COVID-19.
+Supporting the communities we serve and the areas we operate in has long been a feature of our business, and as a Group we have so far pledged over $7 million to support the global response to COVID-19.
 Our contribution is focused on supporting our existing charity partners and specific vulnerable groups affected by this crisis, and improving access to SME services at a time when they are most needed.

 We have established new partnerships in the US with Accion, which provides capital, coaching and connections to entrepreneurs; the Women’s Business Development Center, which offers technical assistance and financial advisory services including micro-lending to women and underserved communities; and the Women’s Business Enterprise Council, which serves established businesses by providing networking, programming, and financial consulting services.
 In the UK, we are working with Swoop to improve small business access to funding, and with Business in the Community as part of their National Business Response Network which connects business support with community need.

 We have also donated to a range of good causes in the UK, including hospices, food banks, the Royal Voluntary Service, St John Ambulance, Age UK, Action for Children and Insurance United Against Dementia.
 These efforts are echoed in other parts of the Hiscox Group, where for example we have funded ventilators for hospitals in Guernsey and Bermuda, and supported the Red Cross in Spain.

 The insurance industry has also come together to make a difference and we are playing our part.
 The Covid-19 Support Fund, established by the Association of British Insurers in the UK, aims to provide financial support to community-based charities as quickly as possible in partnership with the Charities Aid Foundation and a network of partners, including the National Emergencies Trust.